joelouthan/Theologicus/src/romans/romans08-31.md

 **God has perfectly and completely conquered the wicked foe!** Christ is the dead bronze serpent mounted on a pole so that everyone who looked upon him will live!

->John 3:14–15 (CSB) “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.
+>John 3:14–15 “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.

 **God has perfectly and completely conquered the wicked foe!**

 Christ is the worthy lamb that was slained!
 Christ is crucified for us!

-> John 19:28-30 (CSB) After this, when Jesus knew that everything was now finished that the Scripture might be fulfilled, he said, “I’m thirsty.”
+> John 19:28-30 After this, when Jesus knew that everything was now finished that the Scripture might be fulfilled, he said, “I’m thirsty.”
 A jar full of sour wine was sitting there; so they fixed a sponge full of sour wine on a hyssop branch and held it up to his mouth.
 When Jesus had received the sour wine, he said, “It is finished.”
 Then bowing his head, he gave up his spirit.

 **God has perfectly and completely conquered the wicked foe!** Because Christ was crucified and has conquered, we are saved to Him forever.

->Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”
+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

 So, again, I ask you: